pingcap/tidb-operator/deploy/gcp/README.md

 When done, the infrastructure can be torn down by running `terraform destroy`

-> *NOTE*: Any provisioned disks will have to be manually deleted after `terraform destroy`, assuming you do not need the data on the volumes anymore.

 ## Upgrade TiDB cluster

 To upgrade TiDB cluster, modify `tidb_version` variable to a higher version in variables.tf and run `terraform apply`.